 Estonia's versatile cultural heritage has not gone unnoticed.
-From old songs, wedding and sauna tradition to the capital city's architecture, there's a whole range UNESCO listed treasures to explore for all sorts of holidays.
+From old songs, wedding and sauna traditions to the architecture of the capital city, there's a whole range UNESCO listed treasures to explore for all sorts of holidays.

-Seto leelo is a traditional way of singing that takes you back centuries, to somewhere ancient and rural.
-Setos themselves consider singing natural and everyday tradition, a way to express thoughts and emotions, to collect memories and pass them on to the future generations.
+The Seto leelo is a traditional way of singing that takes you back centuries, to somewhere ancient and rural.
+Setos themselves consider singing natural and everyday tradition, a way to express thoughts and emotions, to collect memories and pass them on to future generations.
 The singing tradition in Setomaa is kept alive and well by the older and younger generations alike.
-The most famous local singers throughout the history were able to recall up to 20,000 rhymes, earning the title "Seto Mother of Songs."
+The most famous local singers throughout history were able to recall up to 20,000 rhymes, earning the title Seto lauluimä meaning "Seto Mother of Songs."

 West Estonian Archipelago Biosphere Reserve comprises the West Estonian islands as well as numerous islets and marine parts.
 Our nature has remained unique, untouched and diverse thanks to the skills and knowledge of local people living in harmony with nature.

 The islands offer a wide variety of experiences in the forests, at sea and on land.
 The traces of large meteorites that have fallen to these islands in ancient times still stand out today.
 The Kärdla meteorite crater, which is 4 km in diameter and estimated to be 455 million years old, reminds us of its presence with artesian water, which boasts many health benefits.
 The centre of the Saarte Geopark is a well researched Kaali crater in Saaremaa with its fascinating cultural history, which delights even the most demanding geology enthusiasts.